 It’s a big job, and many rookie UX designers feel intimidated by all of the responsibility.
 But it’s also a fun and creative job, and with the right training and tools you’ll feel confident taking on any design challenge that comes your way.

-Reading books is one way to gain confidence and learn more about the job, from design rules to best practices.
+Reading books is one way to gain confidence and learn more about UX design, from design rules to best practices.
 There are plenty of books to choose from, but we’ll present the 5 essential texts here.
 Have other suggestions?
 Tweet us @GA.

 By Jesmond Allen and James Chudley